jspkay/parallelGraphColoring/README.md

 The script accepts two different parameters:
 1. nThreads - the maximum number of logical threads the program has to create.
 The program will be executed log2(nThreads) times, because it will be run with an increasing number of threads in powers of 2 starting exaclty from 2.
 2. nTrials - the number of trials to be executed per configuration.
-Also in this case you can choose the number of trials performed for each configuration through parameters

 Examples:
 ```bash